Can We Sign The Prenup After The Wedding?

 What are some drawbacks of postnups?

-You may be thinking, “if a postnup is so similar to a prenup, why wouldn’t I just get a postnup?”
+You may be thinking, “If a postnup is so similar to a prenup, why wouldn’t I just get a postnup?”
 Let’s dive into some drawbacks of postnups:

 • Some states may not be willing to uphold postnups.
 Postnups are a relatively new legal concept, so there is generally less case law available on the topic of postnups.